Brand New World

 Brand New World, also called Woundings, a UK film based on Jeff Noon's play Woundings and released in 1998.
 It was filmed in Cregneash, Isle of Man.

 The director Roberta Hanley won the Grand Jury Prize for Best Feature Film at the 2001 New York International Independent Film and Video Festival for the film.

 Home media

-Flashback Entertainment released on DVD copy of the film (titled "Woundings") in Australia.
+Flashback Entertainment released a transfer of the film (titled "Woundings") in Australia on DVD, both as an individual (Cat.
+10193) and as a three-film package "Thriller" (Cat.
+7360) with Taxman and Terminal Error.